idsvandermolen/gis-example/README.md

 If you do not have `mise`, you can have a look at the `mise.toml` files to find the relevant commands for the mise tasks.

 ### Build django container
-Build the container with `podman build -f Dockerfile -t gis-example:latest .` or if you use docker with `docker build -f Dockerfile -t gis-example:latest .`
+Build the container with `podman build -f Dockerfile -t gis-example:latest backend` or if you use docker with `docker build -f Dockerfile -t gis-example:latest backend`

 ### Build frontend container
-Go to the `frontend` folder and build the container with `podman build -f Dockerfile -t gis-example-frontend:latest .` or if you use docker with `docker build -f Dockerfile -t gis-example-frontend:latest .`.
+Build the container with `podman build -f Dockerfile -t gis-example-frontend:latest frontend` or if you use docker with `docker build -f Dockerfile -t gis-example-frontend:latest frontend`.

 ## Start containers
 ### Start the django container